-- Construction award for Basement
+- Construction award for Basement Temporary

-Temporary Mechanical, Electrical, and

-Plumbing was made to Walsh Construction
+Mechanical, Electrical, and Plumbing was made to

-Company on March 3, 1994 for
+Walsh Construction Company on March 3, 1994

-\$2,557,950.00.
-This work has been
+and this work has been completed.

-completed.

-- Construction award for Basement Segment I was made to Hyman Construction Company on August 30, 1994 for \$48,043,871.00.

-Construction is 70% complete, and expected completion is the fall of 1996.

-- Construction award for the Sewage Lift Station was made to Flippo Construction Company on September 29, 1995 for \$4,215,000.00.
-Construction is about 10% complete and the expected completion date is fall of 1996
+- Construction award for Basement Segment I was made to Hyman (now Clark) Construction Company on September 30, 1994.
+Construction is 85% complete, and expected completion is FY 1998.